There are several significant features of our universe that seem to be firmly established by observation:

 The first two features seem to show that the universe can't be in equilibrium.
 The last two are what one would expect of a universe in equilibrium (although there is a tendency for the heavy elements, which have to be produced in supernovae explosions with the big bang model, to be more common close to us than farther away).
 The middle one, the red-shift, can fit either.
 Not surprisingly, theories of the structure of the universe have generally fallen into two groups, ones based on equilibrium, and others on the opposite.
 (I note that such alternate cosmological models need not affect our current understanding of quantum mechanics or of general relativity, both of which are far more securely established than any cosmology.)

-For some four decades now, high-energy physicists and astronomers have embraced a 'big bang' model of our universe: that it began as a single quantum, which 'exploded' some 1010 years ago.
+For almost my entire life time, high-energy physicists and astronomers have embraced a 'big bang' model of our universe: that it began as a single quantum, which 'exploded' some 1010 years ago.
 It is inherently not in equilibrium in this model, for it is still expanding at 2x10-18/s.
 Distant stars are redder than close ones because they are physically moving away from us (the Doppler shift, if the universe is in equilibrium), or equivalently, that their light is being stretched by space-time expansion (the non-equilibrium view).
 Stars are mostly hydrogen because that is what would be created during the big bang (the first three minutes or so) according to current high-energy physics, if you choose the right energy density.
 The universe should keep on expanding forever because at that density it has only 3% of the mass required for it to re-contract with a 'big crunch'.
 The background radiation is the space-time-expanded glow of the big bang...

 There are competing models of the universe - 'steady state' models.
 In these views, the universe is eternal - a desirable philosophy for many (although that has nothing to do with science).
-Distant objects are red because light quanta gradually lose energy through postulated non-scattering interactions with the universe as they traverse it (tired light).
-Such lost energy would be turned into mass - a rate equivalent to only a hydrogen atom per cubic kilometre per year could produce a steady physical expansion thus a Doppler red shift similar to that we see.
+Distant objects are red because light quanta gradually lose energy through postulated non-scattering interactions with the universe as they traverse it (tired light), or via an equivalent cosmological function.
+Such lost energy would be turned into mass - a rate equivalent to only one hydrogen atom per cubic kilometre per year could produce a steady physical expansion thus a Doppler red shift similar to that we see.
 It is not, however, understood how a steady state universe could be gravitationally stable.
-(The 'cosmological constant' is a fudge factor, not an explanation.
+(A 'cosmological constant' is a fudge factor, not an explanation.
 Besides, Einstein's version of it doesn't work.)
 Stars are in galaxies because gravitation is always attractive, therefore unstable, and will merge together into black holes once they dissipate their angular momentum relative to each other.
 Where does the radiation necessary for matter creation and space expansion come from once everything is sucked into black holes?
 Besides, the success of the quantum origin of the universe at predicting the distribution of elements long ago disheartened most supporters of steady state.
 About the only supporters of the pure steady-state universe left are those who propose that gravitational flatness is a necessary condition for existence of any universe.
 (Of course, they may just be right in that - measured densities keep inching towards that required for flatness.)

 However, the real power of the big bang model was that it united the two sciences that depended on big money - astronomy and high-energy physics.
 Ever-larger particle accelerators, which pack more and more energy into a point, were not just self-generating data (more in, so more out), they were exploring 'the beginning of everything'.
 So were ever more powerful telescopes - seeing fainter meant seeing farther which in turn meant seeing nearer 'the beginning'.
 And so, astronomy and high-energy physics closed ranks - anyone who didn't support the standard model was out, from either field.
 The guiding principle of both fields became 'being right' rather than 'getting things right', in short, the 'big science' syndrome.